 Introduction to Pitru Paksha

 Pitru Paksha, a sacred period in the Hindu calendar, holds immense significance for those seeking to honor their ancestors.
-These 16 days, also known as Pitru Paksha Shradh, is dedicated to paying homage to departed souls and seeking their blessings.
+This 16-day period, also known as Pitru Paksha Shradh, is dedicated to paying homage to departed souls and seeking their blessings.
 The ritual of Pitru Paksha Shradh Tarpan is a cornerstone of this observance, offering a means to express gratitude and respect to our forebears.

 Understanding Shradh and Tarpan